vovapolu/ensime.github.io/editors/emacs/userguide.md

 ENSIME uses the Scala presentation compiler, a light-weight version of the full compiler that only performs the first few stages of a compilation.
 It returns syntax/type errors, as well as the type of every expression, in fractions of a second rather than several seconds.
 This is how you receive instant feedback when you edit a `.scala` file.

 In order to parse a source file correctly, the presentation compiler needs to know the type of every external class or object the source file uses.
 That information must be kept up-to-date whenever you make changes.
-There are two ways to accomplish this: load all source files, or depend on the project being compiled.

-### Loading all source files

-This is the simplest mode to understand but it has a few drawbacks.
-Type `C-c C-c a` to activate it.
-In this mode, every `.scala` file in your project is parsed.
-Editing a file causes everything to be reparsed again (starting with the file you just modified).
-The presentation compiler is always in sync with the state of your project.

-The major disadvantage is that re-parsing everything takes too long for anything except the smallest of projects.

-### The project's .class files

-This is ENSIME's default mode of operation.
-In this mode, the presentation compiler loads type information from `.class` files, and only load the source files that are being edited.
-This means that reparsing is always very fast.
+The presentation compiler loads type information from `.class` files, and only load the source files that are being edited.
 This only works if your project has been compiled, otherwise ENSIME will show you lots of spurious errors.

-This mode works well if you spend most of your time editing a small number of files.
 The compiler's state will be up to date regarding the file being edited.
 You should recompile whenever you want to see the effects of inter-file dependencies.
-When you recompile, ENSIME notices the change and reloads all open file.
+When you recompile, ENSIME notices and reloads the new classes.

-You can revert from the "load all sources" mode to the default mode by typing `C-c C-c r`.
-Also try that key combination whenever the typechecker seems to produce wrong information.

-### Caveat: refactor features only in "source" mode

-You must type `C-c C-c a` before using "Refactor/Rename" (`C-c C-r r`) and "Source/Find all references" (`C-c C-v r`).
-At the moment, these two commands will give incomplete results unless all source files are parsed.
-We plan to fix this in [ensime-server#425](https://github.com/ensime/ensime-server/issues/425).

 ## sbt